 So I am supposed to be kind.
-I am supposed to give of my marrow to those in need, even to the leeches that won’t hesitate to drain me the first chance they get.
+I am supposed to give off my marrow to those in need, even to the leeches that won’t hesitate to drain me the first chance they get.
 This madness of pacifism in the name of a messiah is insane!
 I wish we could rewind to our olden days.
 Days when honor was all that a man or a woman possessed.
 Once soiled, your name becomes tarnished for generations, and your seed perpetuates with the shame and dishonor you’ve bestowed upon them, without end.
 You’d have to self-exile to escape the eternal ramifications of your blemish.
 Herald me back to those days when cieng was the standard, and songs of praise and shame would echo in the individual and communal psyche as a constant deterrent.
 An uncle that often recounts those days says that if a young man passed gas in the presence of young maidens, he’d run to the bush and never return to that village.
-For surely he would be a topic across all age groups, and his mishap immortalized in songs.
-Imagine his plight, should he be someone who takes what is not his, or someone who kills without cause!
+Surely he would be a topic across all age groups, and his mishap immortalized in songs.
+Imagine his plight, should he be someone who takes what is not his or someone who kills without cause!

 So I am supposed not to take what doesn’t belong to me.
 I am supposed to earn my stripes and my toys, where to have, is a virtue regardless of one’s dubious means.
 Honesty is a vice to be swallowed up in the quicksand of expediency.
 To think of it, it’s the egalitarian in us.
-All are equal in dignity and worth, and therefore entitled to equally benefit from the commonwealth.
+All are equal in dignity and worth and therefore entitled to equally benefit from the commonwealth.
 An excellent thing, you’d think!
 However, everything is a commonwealth.
-The leader, the big tree, is entrusted to administer the commonwealth so that his purse is the people’s purse.
+The leader (the big tree) is entrusted to administer the commonwealth so that his purse is the people’s purse.
 The big tree must provide shade for all without distinction, or else the big tree must be chopped down.

 © Apuk Ayuel Mayen 2018.
 All rights reserved.